hyperledger/besu-docs/docs/HowTo/Use-Privacy/Use-FlexiblePrivacy.md

 !!! note

     When adding a member, Besu pushes all existing group transactions to the new member and processes them.
-If there are a large number of existing transactions, adding the member might take some time.
+If there are a large number of existing transactions, adding the member may take some time.